How To Fix Water Collecting In Your Fridge – Simple Solutions

 Blocked Drainage Hole

-Water can build-up in your fridge when the drainage hole gets blocked.
-This can be down to food, mould or general gunk building up over time and blocking water draining away correctly.
+Water can build up in your fridge when the drainage hole gets blocked.
+This can be down to food, mould or general gunk building up over time and blocking water from draining away correctly.

 The drainage hole is where any condensation built up in your fridge filters out.
 This is then collected into a small dish underneath the fridge next to the compressor, where it evaporates away.